lzhan/GridImageSearch/README.md

  * [x] Required: Subsequent searches will have any filters applied to the search results
  * [x] Required: User can tap on any image in results to see the image full-screen
  * [x] Required: User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+ * [x] Advanced: Use the ActionBar SearchView instead of an EditText

 ## Walkthrough of all user stories